Fe-Mu/SOS-listener/README.md

     2. This App does not provide or promises to deliver any professional service and is not meant to do so.
     3. This App is not guaranteed at any moment to function as intended.
 There are too many potential reasons, from hardware to software, why this App could fail to perform as intended, and therefore it can not be considered as a reliable source of help in an emergency situation.
 No end-user should rely solely on this App to provide or request aid, rescue or help in any given case or situation.
     4. This App comes with no warranty of any kind.
 The use of this App is at the end-user's own risk.

-## Introduction

-SOS Listener is a multiplatform capable tool writen in Python/Kivy language and developed by Felipe Muñoz ("the Author") that offers the potential for SOS request in emergency situations.

 ## A call for being responsible